-The All packages section within Packages shows you all the third-party dependencies used across the code repositories of your group.
+The Packages section shows you all the third-party dependencies used across the code repositories of your group.
 This is the information provided by the table:

 - Dependency: Name of the open-source component or dependency

-- Root: The nickname your organization has given to the repository where the dependency is used (next to the root is the number of files within the root that contain, or correspond to, the dependency)
+- Repository: The nickname your organization has given to the repository where the dependency is used

-- Status: Indicates security-relevant status regarding the dependency version, where the following values are possible:
+- Version status: Indicates the version of the dependency currently in use by your project plus security-relevant status regarding the dependency version, where the following values are possible:

 - Reachable: A vulnerable element of the dependency is effectively called by your application, thus generating the risk of the vulnerability being exploited in the context of your application.